ravindu644/Android-Kernel-Tutorials/README.md

 2. **GKI 1.0**:
    - Google's first iteration of the Generic Kernel Image, starting with kernel version **5.4**.
    - **Note:** Some people says that **4.19** is also considered a **GKI 1.0** kernel, as it was used as a transitional kernel in early GKI implementations.
 But it didn't clear, and more context needed.
-   - A few variants exist for certain SoC, like qGKI (Qualcomm GKI), and mGKI (Mediatek GKI), which is included with some features from that SoC.
+   - A few variants exist for certain SoC, like qGKI (Qualcomm GKI), and mGKI (Mediatek GKI), and was included with some features from that SoC.

 3. **GKI 2.0**:
    - Google's second iteration of the Generic Kernel Image, starting with kernel version **5.10**.